MarsicoFL/mispitools/README.md

     ## M-T1 0.05625 0.0375 0.046875 0.028125 0.01875
     ## M-T0 0.09375 0.0625 0.078125 0.046875 0.03125

-This could be counterintuitive, because there are population frequencies, and the population parameters remains the same in both cases.
-But T1 and T0 values depends on MP age and error rate.
+This can be counterintuitive because the population frequencies remain the same in both cases.
+However, the values of T1 and T0 depend on the age of the missing person (MP) and the error rate.
+Similarly, it is possible to compute MP conditioned probabilities.
+Once again, I recommend referring to the documentation for more details on this process.
-In the same way, MP conditioned probabilities could be computed.
-Again, we first see the documentation:

 ``` r
 ?CPT_MP
 ```

-Then, we can select a specified MP.
-One of the parameters is epc, that comes from the function Cmodel().
-Lets see that function:
+Then, we can select a specific missing person (MP).
+One of the parameters is epc, which is derived from the function Cmodel().
+Let's take a look at that function:

 ``` r
 ?Cmodel()
 ```

-It has two options, uniform, that adds the same ep for all combinations of colors, and custom, that allows specifying a specific value for each pair.
-Here we select the custom:
+The Cmodel() function provides two options: "uniform" and "custom".
+The "uniform" option assigns the same error probability (ep) for all combinations of colors, while the "custom" option allows you to specify a specific value for each pair.
+In this case, we will select the "custom" option.

 ``` r
 Cmodel(